TsiouMiouPiou/TsiouMiouPiou/README.md

 # Hi, I'm George! 👋

 🎓 Studying Computer Science in Berlin
-💻  I m Passionate about Development and collaborate with others to find a solution
+💻  Started my journey to coding on pandemic and since then I m commited to
+    always build and learn new technologies.
 🔍 Looking for opportunities to work on real-world projects

  ### 🛠️ Tech Stack